14 June, 2016

 There was a candle-light vigil in front of the US Embassy in Bangkok last night.
 I did not participate.

 While I am touched by the outpouring of grief and support displayed by the Thai people who attended, I did not want to participate in a cathartic exercise that replaces my personal responsibility as an American to be part of the solution.
-I've seen plenty of vigils on TV over the last 24 hours.
-People lighting candles, leaving flowers and stuffed animals.
+I've seen plenty of vigils on TV over the last 24 hours; people lighting candles, leaving flowers and stuffed animals.
 Singing Kumbaya or Somewhere Over the Rainbow.
 Saying a prayer, and going home feeling like they have done their part to end the madness of gun violence.
-Absent the conviction to bring an end to mass murders, these public demonstrations of grief are pointless.
+Absent the conviction to bring an end to mass murders, these public demonstrations of grief are pointless, hypocritical and pathetic.